ucquantum/momentum/application.md

 I believe that there is minimal risk in the goals and functions of Momentum that I have written about prior.

-The primary risks that I forsee would be possibly mishandling of projectors when faculty/students give talks.
+The primary risks that I foresee would be possibly mishandling of projectors when faculty/students give talks.

 I plan on minimizing these risks by trying to only use these materials when necessary (large groups) and opting for more DIY solutions or not using presentation equipment and using the chalkboards.